-STATE OF CALIFORNIA EMERGENCY MEDICAL SERVICES AUTHORITY REIMBURSEMENT INVOICE
+EMERGENCY MEDICA STATE OF CALIFORNIA EMERGENCY MEDICAL SERVICES AUTHORITY REIMBURSEMENT INVOICE

-To: Emergency Medical Services Authority Invoice Date
+To: Emergency Medical Services Authority ] [ Invoice Date

-11120 International Drive, 2nd Floor Contract Number
+11120 International Drive, 2nd Floor l [ Contract Number

-Rancho Cordova, CA 95670 Invoice Number
+Rancho Cordova, CA 95670 ] [ Invoice Number

-Attention: Angela Wise Invoice Period
+Attention: Angela Wise ] [ Invoice Period

-Angela.wise@emsa.ca.gov Invoiced Amount \$0
+Angela.wise@emsa.ca.gov ] [ Invoiced Amount \$0

-From gency Name
+From Agency Name

 Person

 Address

 Phone

 Email

 above.
-Supporting documentation of requested reimbursement, needs to be kept by the contractor, which includes subcontractors documentation, and made available to EMSA upon request.
-Invoices with staffing expenditures must include supporting documentation.
+Supporting documentation of requested reim includes subcontractors documentation, and made expenditures must include available to EN ASA upon request.
+Inv

 I certify that I am the duly appointed and acting officer of the herein named agency and the costs being claimed herein are in all respects true, correct, and in accordance with the contract provisions; that funds were expended or obligated during the contract period; and the amount claimed above has not previously presented to or reimbursed by the Emergency Medical Services Authority (EMSA).

-Request must be signed by the Contractor/Person wi th Signature Authority listed in the g pproved contract.
+Request must be signed by the Contractor/Person wi ith Signature Au othority listed in the a pproved contract.

 Signature: Title:

+Printed Name:

+For EMSA Use Only

+Reimbursement Request has been reviewed and I recommend payment of the requested amount.

+Signature: Title:

 Printed Name: Date:

-Use Only

--1-1

-Reimbursement Request has been reviewed and recommend payment of the requ ested amount.

-Signature: Title:

-Printed

-Date: